1. Congratulations!

 • Final Financial Status Report (FSR)

-The final financial status report is prepared and submitted to the sponsor by GCA within 90 days of the end of the award, or as required by the award terms and conditions.
-In a few instances it may be difficult for GCA to meet this deadline due to the processing of Personnel Activity Reports (PAR’s), unpaid obligations and pending recipient of the sub-awardee’s final financial status report.
-If GCA is unable to submit the final financial report on time, GCA will send a letter to the sponsor explaining why.
+The final financial status report is prepared and submitted to the sponsor within 90 days of the end of the award, or as required by the award terms and conditions.
+In a few instances it may be difficult to meet this deadline due to the processing of effort certification reports, unpaid obligations and pending recipient of the sub-awardee’s final financial status report.
+If the PI is unable to submit the final financial report on time, the PI and the Office of Sponsored Programs will send a letter to the sponsor explaining why.

 • Patent/Invention Report